| Title: | Robust Trimmed Clustering |

 Flury, B. and Riedwyl, H. (1988).
 Multivariate Statistics, A Practical Approach, Cambridge University Press.

-different covariance structures in a data matrix x
+different covariance structures in a data matrix x.
+Relative cluster

 between the largest and the smallest of the scatter matrices eigenvalues